discretlib/discret/README.md

 # Platform Support
 - Linux: Tested and supported
-- Android: Tested and supported
 - Windows: Tested and supported
 - macOS: not tested, should work
+- Android: Unstable, some success with arch64.
+32bit and x86_64 have issues with sqlite.
-- iOS: not tested, should work
+- iOS: not tested